bicro/Sketchbook/README.md

 KellyCode Feb 4, 2025

-First:
-This is an extremely cool project, thank you swift502 for making it
+This is a nice project, thank you swift502 for making it
-Very clean code and well organized and easy to work with
+Very clean code, well organized and easy to work with

 So I ...
 Converted everything typescript to vanilla javascript
 removed anything webpack so it'll run without much effort
 deciphered the scene/scenario building process in Blender
 which I'll get around to explaining at some point

+Currently replacing the boxman character with a Mixamo rigged to make it easier to work with and modify.
+ - Not dofficult, just tedious

 ---